ChargerCoding/Wireshark-Data-to-CSV-Lua-Plugin/README.md

 folder but instead look for "Global configuration") and set enable_lua to true.
 In Wireshark, begin a capture or load a capture file and allow the data to be gathered.
 If it is a premade file, the exported data can be found in your documents folder as "packets.csv".
 If it is a live capture, you csn check the Lua console to see the packets being processed.
-Once you end the capture, the data is exported.
+Once you end the capture, the data is exported in the same location and the same name.